os2display/vagrant/readme.md

 </pre>

 ## Logs
- * The middleware and search node have logs in their root folders _/vagrant/htdocs/search_node_ and _/vagrant/htdocs/middleware_
+ * The middleware and search node have logs in their logs folders _/vagrant/htdocs/search_node/logs_ and _/vagrant/htdocs/middleware/logs_
  * Nginx have logs in _/var/log/nginx_
+ * Supervisor logs in _/var/log/supervisor_